ConanBacterium/BCThesis/weeklymeetings.md

 ### March 12th

-Set up MLFlow and is currently training on balanced dataset (~1500 of each class).
+I have set up MLFlow.
 Had to fix VPN issues.

 Trying out segmentation annotations for full images with Paint.NET, hopefully it will speed up the annotation process.

+Tried balancing the datasets.
+Not enough annotations (~1500 per class), need more.
+And need to pretrain - we don't balance the finetuning training data for our current pretrained EffNet model!
+There is no pretrained ResNet for our image sizes (600x600).
+Our current model EffNet_b7 is pretrained and gets quite good results, ~84% accuracy.
+Currently downloading ImageNet to pretrain a ResNet, but the training will take too long on our system...

+Questions:

+1) use ITU cluster to pretrain ResNet50 on ImageNet?
+Or wait for new annotations where 224x224 can be used and finetune the pretrained ResNet50 on that?

+2) If the overall approach (sliding window) is the same as the one in the project I'm replicating is it then okay to use a model that is different from theirs?
+Given that the EfficientNet seems to be better - which is to be expected, it's from 2019/2021 and ResNet is from 2015...

+Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
+Some of the images look kinda similar to our data.
+It would have to be the first convolutions I imagine.

 ### March 7th
 As of march 7th there still hasn't been a meeting, as I have cancelled the meetings we've been supposed to have.